JustinThiede/mvc-skeleton/README.md

 # mvc-skeleton
-A mvc skeleton with some extra classes
+A mvc skeleton with some extra classes.

+Extra classes include functions like a XSS sanitizing, quick use PDO class and a session manager.